luigivieira/CamTest/README.md

 1. Use CMake to configure and generate the environment.
 I suggest using the folder `build`, since it is the one ignored by gitignore.
 2. In Windows, open the Visual Studio solution and build as desired (*debug*, *release*, etc).
 3. In Linux, use type `make` to let the Makefile produce the binary.
-4. The code produces only a single executable named `CamTest(.exe)`, that depends on Qt and OpenCV dynamic libraries.
+4. The code produces only a single executable named `camtest(.exe)`, that depends on Qt and OpenCV dynamic libraries.

 In case of difficulties generating the environment with CMake, verify if the environment variables are correctly set (`OpenCV_DIR` and `QT5<Module>_DIR`) and consult the documentation: